jeffchan4/YaleBIDS/README.md

 ## How to Start
 Run node server.js to start the backend on localhost:5000, and run npm start to start the frontend on localhost:3000.

+## Docker Containerization
+A Docker image was built for frontend and backend, where each container was ran on the host machine.

 ### Term Search
 The user will be able to input a term they would like to fetch from Pubmed database.
 Once submitted, the user will be provided a taskId that they can use to reference this certain task and the task will be stored in Azure SQL.